CSHaitao/THUIR-COLIEE2023/README.md

 # THUIR-COLIEE2023
 This repository presents the code of THUIR team in COLIEE2023 Task 1 and Task 2.
 Details can be found in the relevant papers.

-In task 1 Legal Case Retrieval, THUIR won the championship.
-In task 2 Legal Case Entailment, THUIR received the third place.
+In task 1 Legal Case Retrieval, THUIR won the championship[paper](https://arxiv.org/abs/2305.06812).
+In task 2 Legal Case Entailment, THUIR received the third place[paper](https://arxiv.org/abs/2305.06817).

 # Task 1: Legal Case Retrieval